Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 And with this, we can now deploy the ingress controller into our cluster.

-> **Note**: I used the `kube-system` namespace here, but this is not mandatory, you could also run it in a separate namespace.
+> **Note**: I used the `kube-system` namespace here, but this is not mandatory - you could also run it in a separate namespace.

 {{< highlight hcl >}}
 resource "kubernetes_deployment" "ingress" {